 Oscillators Circuit DiagramsSignal GeneratorsTone generator circuit Diagrams

-The stepped voltage is generated by oscillator IC1a and a digital-to-analog converter (DAC)—see diagram.
-Th ( converter consists of IC2.
-D1-D4, R3-R6, and R9.
-The signal is buffered by T1.
-Diode D5 compensates for the forward bias of the base-emitter junction of T1.
-The spikes are introduced by C4.
+The stepped voltage signal is generated by oscillator IC1a and a digital-to-analog converter (DAC), as illustrated in the diagram.
+The converter comprises IC2, D1-D4, R3-R6, and R9.
+T1 functions to buffer the signal, while diode D5 compensates for the forward bias of the base-emitter junction of T1.
+The introduction of spikes in the signal is attributed to the presence of C4.

 Storage oscilloscope tester Schematic diagram